LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/index.rst

    SUNDIALS Copyright End
    ----------------------------------------------------------------

-.. _Usage.MRIStep:
+.. _ARKODE.Usage.MRIStep:

 ==========================================
-Using MRIStep for C and C++ Applications
+Using the MRIStep time-stepping module
 ==========================================

-This chapter is concerned with the use of the MRIStep time-stepping module for the solution of multirate initial value problems (IVPs) of the form :eq:`IVP_two_rate` in a C or C++ language setting.
+This chapter is concerned with the use of the MRIStep time-stepping module for the solution of multirate initial value problems (IVPs) of the form :eq:`ARKODE_IVP_two_rate` in a C or C++ language setting.
 The following sections discuss the header files and the layout of the user's main program, and provide descriptions of the MRIStep user-callable functions and user-supplied functions.

-The example programs described in the companion document :cite:p:`arkode_ex` may be helpful.
-Those codes may be used as templates for new codes and are included in the ARKODE package ``examples`` subdirectory.
+The example programs located in the source code ``examples/arkode`` folder, including those described in the companion document :cite:p:`arkode_ex`, may be helpful as templates for new codes.

 MRIStep uses the input and output constants from the shared ARKODE infrastructure.
-These are defined as needed in this chapter, but for convenience the full list is provided separately in the section :numref:`Constants`.
+These are defined as needed in this chapter, but for convenience the full list is provided separately in :numref:`ARKODE.Constants`.

-The relevant information on using MRIStep's C and C++ interfaces is detailed in the following sub-sections.
+The relevant information on using MRIStep's C and C++ interfaces is detailed in the following subsections.

 .. toctree::
    :maxdepth: 1

-   General
    Skeleton
    User_callable
-   User_supplied
    MRIStepCoupling
    Custom_Inner_Stepper/index